You may want to rotate your phone in order to improve your browsing experience on this site.

 This is the first newsletter whose topic was suggested by a subscriber, and I am quite excited about the fact!

-The topic – how to photograph wildlife – is not necessarily
+The topic – wildlife photography – is not necessarily

 what I practise a lot, but that's exactly why it may be of interest to you.
 Namely, we are going to talk about how to use average equipment (think yours) in order to achieve best results possible.

 The best gear for wildlife photography would usually mean:

 A fast long (telephoto) lens, say, 300mm f/2 at the very least.
 The more – with both focal length and aperture – is definitely the better.